Salary Calculator UK (2026) – Take-Home Pay After Tax

-Calculate your take-home pay after tax, National Insurance, pension contributions, and student loan deductions for the 2025/26 UK tax year.
+Use our free UK salary calculator to work out your take-home pay (net salary) from your gross salary.
+Calculate Income Tax, National Insurance, pension contributions, and student loan deductions for the 2025/26 tax year.

 Whether you're starting a new job, considering a pay rise, or planning your finances, understanding your true take-home pay is essential.
-Our calculator provides a detailed breakdown of your earnings, helping you make informed financial decisions.
+Our salary calculator provides a detailed breakdown of your earnings, showing exactly how much you'll receive after all deductions.

 Calculate Your Take-Home Pay

-Enter your annual salary and select your tax year, region, and any additional options like pension contributions or student loan repayments.
+Enter your annual salary and select your tax year and any additional options like pension contributions or student loan repayments.

 Your Salary Breakdown